-A friend of mine told me some time ago that many tribes of Africa and Native America have the various words for people born not 100% masculine or feminine.
-One such word is a term of respect; the Two Spirit is respected as having great, special wisdom, and is indeed often a shaman.
+A friend of mine told me some time ago that many peoples of Africa and Native America have specific words for people born not 100% masculine or feminine.
+One such word is a term of respect; the Two Spirit is respected as having great, special wisdom, and often becomes a priest, medicine-person, or shaman.

 I, my friends, have met a chicken-shaman.

 My artist-friend Bill Christman trucks in all forms of junk.
 The heavier and weirder the better.
 He turns the junk of the world into beautiful things.
 His work reminds me of Howard Finster, but without all the preaching written on it.
 He is the guy responsible for the Museum of Mirth at the City Museum.